-De-boned fresh Scottish salmon fillets
+De-boned fresh Scottish salmon fillets with a nice fresh shine. |

 1) Notice as you approach the fish department how close you can get before you smell the seafood.
 Fresh fish smells like the sea, sort of like being at the beach.
 If there's a strong fish odor 10 or 20 feet before you get to the fish counter, probably not a good place to buy your fish.